 Now I know nearly all of us take videos of the event but how long is it before these videos are forgotten or deleted to make space for even more videos?

-Wouldn’t it be nice to take an image that is good enough to frame or put on the wall and is not an impulse buy on the day and then relegate to a drawer, or a small low quality image that is taken from a hard working photographers’ website with a watermark running through the centre?
+Wouldn’t it be nice to take an image that is good enough to frame or put on the wall and is not an impulse buy on the day and then relegate to a drawer, or a small low quality image that is taken from a hard working photographers’ website with a watermark running through the center?
 (There is a whole other post which could be written on why you should not do this.)

 Having done a few of these events I do understand that not everyone can afford the additional expense of paying for a print at the show with all the other expenses that go with having a horse and rider.
 However, wouldn’t it be nice if you could show them an image you have taken yourself on the back of your camera.
 Then, take it home, print it, go to the shops, choose a frame and see it every day.
 As time and events go by you can watch your collection grow, knowing that you took these photos and, every time you gaze upon them you will have the memory of that moment you pressed the button on the camera and not the one that someone else gave you.